 Banning privacy-enabling encryption technologies such as Tor, with their many important legitimate uses, is not the answer.
 But what might be the answer is to reach out to those who are bound for the Tor network with child abuse primary prevention messages, especially if there is also any indication that they are seeking unlawful images.

-So far Prostasia has a rotating set of three Google search ads, thanks to a generous in-kind donation from Google.
+So far Prostasia has a set of Google search ads (some shown here), thanks to a generous in-kind donation from Google.
 We are also supporting the development of a popup for relevant searches on an anonymous file-sharing service.
 But our objective is to do more, to include advertisements on privacy-focused search engines (like DuckDuckGo), privacy and security related product websites and products, and on websites hosted on the Tor network itself.